 Dallas (TX) Police Department Announces City’s First Female Police Chief

 The Diagnostic Center is working with the Dallas City Attorney’s Office to identify evidence-based strategies for improving public safety and reducing crime.
-For more information about the Diagnostic Center and our work, click here.
+For more information about the Diagnostic Center and our work, visit the About Us page.